 Castenholz, Bill J., An Introduction to Revenue Stamps, Castenholz and Sons, 1994

 The premier organization for collectors of US revenue stamps is the American Revenue Association.
-The ARA publishes a magazine, The American Revenuer, bimonthly.
-Membership information can be obtained from Eric Jackson at firstname.lastname@example.org or on his website, www.ericjackson.com.
+The ARA publishes a magazine, The American Revenuer, quarterly.
+Membership information can be obtained from their website at this link.